Mechanisms of proton-proton inelastic cross-section growth in multi-peripheral model within the framework of perturbation theory. Part 3: Method description

 The form of the function $\Delta y\left( {n, \sqrt s} \right)$ has been discussed in [\onlinecite{part1}].
 For further consideration, it is important that it is a slowly increasing function on $s$ and decreasing function on the number $n$ of the secondary particles and vanishes when $s$ is equal to the threshold of $n$ particle production.
 Thus, the column ${\hat X^{\left( 0 \right)}}$ contains only the first nonzero $n$ rapidity components, which are defined by Eq.\ref{eq2}.

 The following expression corresponds to the right-hand part of cut diagram in Fig.\ref{fig:part3_fig02}:

-The interference contribution corresponding to whole ``cut'' diagram, which correlates with the $j$-th summand in Fig.\ref{fig:part3_fig02}, is proportional to an integral of the product of functions Eq.\ref{eq1} and Eq.\ref{eq3} over all variables.
-Denoting an interference summand corresponding to the permutation ${\hat P_j}$ through ${\sigma '_n}\left( {{{\hat P}_j}} \right)$ and calculating its Gaussian integral (at the same time, other multipliers besides the squared modulus of scattering amplitude in an integrand are approximately replaced by their values at the maximum point [\onlinecite{part2}]), we get
+The interference contribution corresponding to total ``cut'' diagram, which refers to the $j$-th summand in Fig.\ref{fig:part3_fig02}, is proportional to an integral of the product of functions Eq.\ref{eq1} and Eq.\ref{eq3} over all variables.
+Denoting an interference summand corresponding to the permutation ${\hat P_j}$ through ${\sigma '_n}\left( {{{\hat P}_j}} \right)$ and calculating its Gaussian integral (at the same time, other multipliers besides the squared modulus of scattering amplitude in an integrand are approximately substituted for their values at the maximum point [\onlinecite{part2}]), we have

 where we use the following notations:

 $M$ is the mass of initial particle, which is made dimensionless by the mass of secondary particle (it is supposed that the energy $\sqrt s $ is also made dimensionless by the mass of the secondary particle).